markfeedly/library/README.md

 # README

-A rails implemnetation of a little example adminstering a library of books.
+A Rails webapp that
+ tracks and reveals information about books in a personal library.

 * Rails 5.2 Ruby 2.6.3